geekswagg/univention-corporate-server/doc/manual/appendix/variables.rst

    Configures the time that a resolved hostname is kept in the cache of NSCD.
 The default is one hour in seconds (``3600``).
 For more information, see :ref:`computers-nscd`.

-.. envvar:: nscd/passwd/maxdbsize

-   Configures the hash table size of the NSCD for usernames.
-The default value is ``6007``.
-For more information, see :ref:`computers-nscd`.

-.. envvar:: nscd/passwd/positive_time_to_live

-   Configures the time that a resolved username is kept in the cache of NSCD.
-The default is ten minutes in seconds (``600``).
-For more information, see :ref:`computers-nscd`.